rupeshtiwari/coding-examples-dynamicprogramming/index.md

 - If question is asking can person arrive or **is it possible** (YES/NO) to arrive to the given position.
 Then in DP you store Boolean value to indicate yes or no at given position. `DP[i] = true|false`
 - If question is asking to maximize the possibility to the given position.
 Then in DP you store maximum value at any position. `DP[i] = maximumValue at position i.`

-**Example: You are climbing a staircase.
+### Example of DP: You are climbing a staircase.
 It takes N steps to reach to the top.
 How many distinct ways a person can arrive to the top?
-Each time you can either climb 1 or 2 steps.**
+Each time you can either climb 1 or 2 steps

 ![](https://i.imgur.com/lPId0Tg.png)